-The law also protects the credit card user against billing errors.
+The law also protects credit card users against billing errors.
 Remember: You must notify the credit card company as soon as possible if there is a mistake on your bill.
 Contact your credit card company no later than 60 days after receipt of the first bill containing the error or unauthorized charges.

-If a debit cardholder waits and reports the problem between 2 and 60 days after learning of it, they can be liable for up to $500 in unauthorized purchases.
-If they wait more than 60 days, they may be on the hook for all unauthorized charges.
+If you wait and report the problem between two and 60 days after learning of it, you could be liable for up to $500 in unauthorized purchases.
+If you wait more than 60 days, you may have to pay for the unauthorized charges.